Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Industrial3D Dataset

-The selected facilities employ BIM in both design and operation, making them natural testbeds for Scan-to-BIM research.
+Several selected facilities employ BIM in design and operation, making them natural internal testbeds for Scan-to-BIM research under owner-approved access.
 Unlike staged construction sites, these operational plants exhibit the geometric complexity produced by years of expansion and retrofitting.
 A representative facility illustrates this pattern: a capacity-doubling expansion was executed within the existing footprint, forcing dense multi-loop piping layouts that directly produce the geometric ambiguity and component density that define Industrial3D's segmentation difficulty. \Cref{tab:room_stats} summarises the physical dimensions of each scene, and~\Cref{fig:overview} provides a visual overview.

-We acquired data using a Leica BLK360 terrestrial laser scanner (TLS), as shown in~\Cref{fig:industrial3d_scanning}.
-The instrument operates at 360,000 points per second with 6\,mm point spacing at a 10\,m range, providing sufficient resolution to resolve small MEP components such as valves and flanges (typically 50--100\,mm in diameter).
-We used multiple scan stations within each room to ensure comprehensive coverage and minimise occlusions inherent to dense pipe networks.